deepakrh185/amazon-clone-nextjs/README.md

 * The app is complete responsive with cool design.
 * The app is done with Reactjs,Nextjs and tailwindCss.
 * The app has the payment feature with the help of stripe.
+* The data of the user is maintained by the firebase firestore.
 *